-Designed as a broad introduction to chemistry, topics include atomic structure, bonding, gas laws, interpreting the Periodic Table of Elements, stoichiometry, problemsolving, and concludes with an introduction to organic chemistry.
-This course satisfies the natural and physical sciences requirement for general education.
+Designed as a broad introduction to chemistry, topics include atomic theory and structure, chemical bonding, natural laws, interpreting the Periodic Table of Elements, and problem-solving such as dimensional analysis and stoichiometry.
+This is the theory portion of Intro to Chemistry, which satisfies natural and physical science requirements for general education.

 - 1. Interpret the Periodic Table of Elements. - 2.
-Identify types of chemical reactions. - 3.
-Solve quantitative problems including unit conversions and balance chemical reactions.
+Identify types of chemical reactions. - Solve quantitative problems including unit conversions and balance chemical reactions.

-SI101L INTRODUCTION TO CHEMISTRY LABORATORY
+SI101L INTRODUCTION TO CHEMISTRY: LABORATORY